ma3mool/ma3mool.github.io/_pages/about.md

   - /about.html
 ---

-I am a sixth year graduate student in computer science at [UIUC](https://cs.illinois.edu/), advised by [Dr. Sarita Adve](http://rsim.cs.illinois.edu/~sadve/) in the [RSim Research Group](http://rsim.cs.illinois.edu/).
+I am a final year graduate student in computer science at [UIUC](https://cs.illinois.edu/), advised by [Dr. Sarita Adve](http://rsim.cs.illinois.edu/~sadve/) in the [RSim Research Group](http://rsim.cs.illinois.edu/).

 My research is broadly focused on using software-driven techniques to make hardware more reliable.
 Specifically, I have explored approximate computing and software testing methodologies to improve resiliency analysis; I developed a software-based technique for GPU instruction replication; and I am currently exploring the reliability of neural networks for domain-specific resiliency.